adriano-t/mirrorlayers-propaganda/README.md

 # Propaganda Client

 ## To do
-- Push notifications
-  - Send the registration token to php and save in the database
-  - Send notifications from php
 - notifications for received likes
 - show a more specific alert when you finished the cores instead of "impossible to like"
 - Edit Profile (Popup Modal)